-To assist air carriers in establishing Surface Contamination Training, Transport Canada has made available training programs concerning the adverse effect of critical surface contamination on aircraft performance.
-These programs consist of three videos with accompanying booklets: 1) Large Aircraft Program; 2) Small Aircraft Program; and 3) Ground Crew Program.
-It is intended that these programs reach all pilots and others who are involved in aircraft operations.
+To assist air carriers in establishing Surface Contamination Training, Transport Canada has made available information concerning the adverse effect of critical surface contamination on aircraft performance.
+This information consists of three videos with accompanying booklets: 1) Large Aircraft; 2) Small Aircraft; and 3) Ground Crew.
+It is intended that this information reach all pilots and others who are involved in aircraft operations.

-This is an updated version of the companion booklet for the Ground Crew video.
-As well, there is a combined booklet for the Small and Large Aircraft videos.
+This is an updated version of the combined companion booklet for the Small and Large Aircraft videos.
+In addition, there is a booklet for the Ground Crew video.